buffetboy2001/ccr_robotics_fall_2020/resources/build_guide.md

 _by Mr. Bowman_

 This guide has my name on it, but is lovingly based on the wonderful guide found [on raspberrypi.org](https://projects.raspberrypi.org/en/projects/build-a-buggy).
-In some cases, I have even copied & pasted their guide's text. :) Think of this as a modern example of pseudopigraphy.
+In some cases, I have even copied & pasted their guide's text. :) It's not plagiarism; maybe this as a modern example of pseudopigraphy.

 ## Vehicle Planning